Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

         ![](Data/login.png)

-    - Click on Test, if it shows success, click on save and then click on connect.
+    - Click on Test, if it shows success, click on save and then click on connect

     - You would need VNC viewer for ODICS

 - You need to have a connection to PostgreSQL database through pgAdmin.
   If it's not, download IDE.
 [Install pgAdmin](https://www.pgadmin.org/download/)

-### **Step 1**: Install PostgreSQL on Oracle Compute.
+### **Step 1**: Install PostgreSQL on Oracle Compute

-- If you already have a PostgreSQL up and running, skip this step.
+- If you already have a PostgreSQL up and running, skip this step

 - Login to Oracle cloud